Scenic and impressive hike to the highest and most panoramic summit of the Sengsengebirge

-Eventually the path begins to climb a little more steeply in the forest.
-Before the halting place, we pass the Herzerlsee, which is a refuge for orange-bellied mountain newts in spring.
-Then we keep to the right and reach the connecting ridge between Nock and Rotgsoll.
-Now only a quarter of an hour separates us from the Feichtau Alm: On the red marked Nock ascent trail, you get to the right through rustic spruce forest to the Polzhütte, which is no longer managed, and to the ÖAV self-catering hut.
+Finally, the path in the forest begins to ascend more steeply.
+Before the Haltersitz we pass the Herzerlsee, which in spring is a refuge for orange-bellied alpine newts.
+Afterwards, we keep right and reach the connecting ridge between Nock and Rotgsoll.
+Only a quarter of an hour separates us now from the Feichtau Alm: On the red-marked Nock ascent trail, you go right through rustic spruce forest to the no longer managed Polzhütte and the ÖAV self-catering hut.

-After the snack, you have the choice between the short hike through the so-called Feichtau primeval forest to the two Feichtau lakes and the difficult mountain tour to the Hoher Nock, the highest peak in the 20 km-long Sengsengebirge.
+After the snack, you can choose between the short hike through the so-called Feichtau primeval forest to the two Feichtau lakes and the difficult mountain tour to the Hoher Nock, the highest summit in the 20 km long Sengsengebirge.

-If you choose the latter route, follow trail 466 back to the halting place, walk briefly through the western flank and then back along the ridge to in front of a large pine frieze.
-Pass a pulpit-like rock and through mountain pine alleys under the overhanging rocks of the north ridge into the wide, chute-filled Nockkar.
-Climb steadily through this to a small hollow, from which you climb over scree and small rock steps to a sloping, gorge-like gully.
-It opens the way to the undulating plateau with its sinkholes.
-On the right, it is worth making a detour to the cross on the Seehagel - magnificent view down to the lakes.
-To the left to the nearby summit meadow.
-Return along the same route.
+If you choose the latter route, follow trail 466 back to the Haltersitz, go briefly through the west flank and then again on the ridge up to a large mountain pine thicket.
+Pass a pulpit-like rock and through pine corridors under the overhanging rocks of the north ridge into the wide, scree-filled Nockkar.
+Through this with constant ascent to a small hollow from which you climb over rubble and small rock steps a slanting, gorge-like gully.
+It opens the way to the wavy plateau with its dolines.

 Getting there